All Episodes

 Let's get into the great questions.

-First, there seems to be a lot of resignation among the right, no matter how violent the left gets, the right is not allowed to fight back with violence.
+No matter how violent the left gets, the right is not allowed to fight back with violence.

 Of course, I, like others on the right, do not advocate the use of violence under any circumstances whatsoever.

-Well, I'm sure that you'd be fine with violence in an extremity of self-defense, and most legal systems would as well, but uh yeah, it's true, of course, right?
+Well, I'm sure that you'd be fine with violence in an extremity of self-defense, and most legal systems would as well.

-They I mean the ruling classes sympathize with the left, and the left have done their long march through the institutions that they promised in the uh sixties, uh fifties and sixties, and they are in general control of most of the major organs of society, and so the left is fine with uh violence from those on the left.
+I mean, the ruling classes sympathize with the left, and the left have done their long march through the institutions that they promised in the 60s, 50s, and 60s, and they are in general control of most of the major organs of society.

-So yeah, it's it's asymmetric.
+So yeah, it's asymmetric.

-Like if you need violence to enforce your ideas, by definition your ideas are terrible.
+Like if you need violence to enforce your ideas, by definition, your ideas are terrible.

-So uh I hate to say it is what it is, but this is why I'm not a statist, right?
+So I hate to say it is what it is, but this is why I'm not a statist, right?

 What can I tell you?

-It's the nature of the beast and philosophy is a whole mournful series of being incredibly sad that you were right, but recognizing that being right gives you future credibility.
+And philosophy is a whole mournful series of being incredibly sad that you were right, but recognizing that being right gives you future credibility.

-So being right, of course gets you harmed in the present, but being right gives you future credibility.
+So being right, of course, gets you harmed in the present, but being right gives you future credibility.

 Don't give bad people more than you have to.